Causal Discovery with Unobserved Confounding and non-Gaussian Data: Ancestral graphs

 \subsection{Non-ancestral graphs}

 When $G$ is not ancestral, the set of ancestral relationships that are certified by the described approach is still sound, but in general it is not complete.

-In a non-ancestral graph, there exists some $v \in V$ such that $\sib(v) \cap \an(v) \neq \emptyset$.
+Indeed, in a non-ancestral graph, there exists some $v \in V$ such that $\sib(v) \cap \an(v) \neq \emptyset$.
 Thus, even if $c \in C = \pa(v)$, it is generally not true that $\varepsilon_v \independent Y_c$.
 This implies that $E\left(Y_{C} \varepsilon_{v}\right) \neq 0$ and the population regression coefficients $D_{v,C}$ no longer coincide with direct effects $B_{v,C}$.
 Indeed, in Lemma~\ref{thm:parcelNotComplete} we show that ParcelLiNGAM is no longer complete for non-ancestral BAPs; i.e., in every graph $G$ which is bow-free but not ancestral, there are ancestral relations which will not be identified.
 We also show in the appendix that RCD~\citep{maeda2020causal} cannot identify the BAP shown in Figure~\ref{fig:exampleBAP}.

 \begin{lemma} Suppose $Y$ is generated by a recursive linear SEM that corresponds to a graph $G$ which is bow-free but not ancestral.
-With generic parameters and population information, both Algorithm 2 and Algorithm 3 of ParcelLiNGAM will return a partial ordering which is sound, but not complete for ancestral relationships in $G$. \end{lemma}
+With generic parameters and population information, both Algorithm 2 and Algorithm 3 of ParcelLiNGAM \citep{tashiro2014parcelingam} will return a partial ordering which is sound, but not complete for ancestral relationships in $G$. \end{lemma}

 As a preview of the work ahead, in Example~\ref{ex:nonAncest}, we exhibit some of the complexities of discovering a non-ancestral graph by testing independence of residuals and regressors.

 \begin{example} Consider discovering ancestral relationships in the BAP displayed in Figure~\ref{fig:exampleBAP}.